Charlie's Angels (2019 film): Plot

 Returning to their safehouse, Sabina shares her growing belief that Rebekah is secretly working against the agency and manipulating them to steal Calisto for her own benefit.
 While the three ponder Sabina's suspicion, the safehouse is bombed.
-Rebekah shows up only to be shot by John, who has come to rescue Elena.
+Rebekah shows up only to be shot by John, who has come to "rescue" Elena.

 Sabina and Jane manage to survive and seek medical help from Fatima.
 Rebekah reappears and explains that John is the real traitor and that he has spent the last few decades secretly building his own network within the agency after he was passed over to succeed the late Charlie Townsend.

 John takes Elena to a party in Chamonix hosted by Brok, who reveals himself as the mastermind behind the attempt to assassinate Elena and, unbeknownst to him, John's plan to weaponize Calisto.
 Using Elena's colleague Langston as a hostage, John forces her to program a Calisto device to kill both herself and Langston before leaving.

-The Angels, having deduced his plan due to the information provided by Smith, who is later revealed to have defected to their side, show up and rescue Elena and Langston, Elena having already disabled the Calisto device.
+The Angels deduced his plan due to the information provided by Smith, who has defected to their side.
+So, they show up and rescue Elena and Langston, although she had already disabled the Calisto device.
 Jane exacts revenge by impaling Hodak on a spike, while Rebekah catches up with John and his men.
-Outnumbered, she has other Angels posing as guests subdue the men, after which Sabina knocks out John with a punch.
+Outnumbered, she has numerous other Angels posing as guests subdue the men, after which Sabina knocks out John with a punch.

 Brok is arrested for conspiracy, and Jane and Langston start a relationship.
-Elena is recruited as an Angel by the Townsend Agency after passing a series of rigorous training exercises.

-In a mid-credits scene, Elena receives an official Angels tattoo and congratulations from former Angel Kelly Garrett (Jaclyn Smith), who has become the new "Charlie".
+Elena is finally recruited as an Angel by the Townsend Agency after passing a series of rigorous training exercises.
+In a mid-credits scene, she receives an official Angels tattoo and congratulations from former Angel Kelly Garrett, who has become the new "Charlie".